wrode/Blog/_posts/2016-08-19-Smart contracts.md

 #### Trust

 When entering into a normal contract, several factors play an important role.
 The most obvious part is an understanding of the actual contract.
-The contract lays out the terms and conditions of an agreement in laywerish language - which is what you are commiting to.
-Therefore, it is important to understand this laywerish language and how this is interpreted by the legal system.
+The contract lays out the terms and conditions of an agreement in legalese - which is what you are commiting to.
+Therefore, it is important to understand this legalese and how this is interpreted by the legal system.
 This is why you always carefully read the terms and conditions of your itunes agreement. *You* would never sign an agreement that commits you to providing your firstborn as payment for using their service, as 98% of people [would](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2757465).

 ![Firstborn]({{ site.url }}/assets/images/Firstborn.png){:style="width:60%; margin: 0 20%"}